 Will My Hair Grow Back After Stopping Birth Control?

-The good is that hair loss from birth control pills is usually temporary, especially in case of telogen effluvium.
+The good is that hair loss from birth control pills is usually temporary, especially in the case of telogen effluvium.
 However, if it’s androgenetic alopecia, long-term intake of the pills can cause permanent damage to the hair follicles.
-So, if you’re noticing increased shedding, make sure to speak with your doctor about it before looking up how to stop hair loss from birth control.
+So, if you’re noticing increased shedding, make sure to speak with your doctor about it.

 How To Determine If Hair Loss is Resulting from the Pills?

 It’s normal to lose 50 to 100 hair strands in a day.
-If this is the case with you, you don’t have to look for any treatments to find out how to stop hair loss from birth control.
 Usually, people notice if they’re losing too much hair because they find more of it on their bedsheet, clothes (around the shoulders and arms), floor and drain.
 It almost becomes a nuisance.

 However, to make sure that you’re losing more hair than usual, you can perform a pull test.
 In this, you hold a small section of your hair (containing around 40-60 strands).
 And then, you just gently tug it.
 If around 5-6 hair falls out, then you have a hair loss problem.